 Not Just Moderna

 Alphabet's Isomorphic Labs is applying DeepMind's AlphaFold protein structure prediction to drug design.
-Understanding protein structures is fundamental to drug development — AlphaFold made this possible for any protein in minutes instead of months.
+Understanding protein structures is fundamental to drug development — AlphaFold made it possible for any protein in minutes instead of months.

 What This Means

-For AI professionals: Pharma is one of the highest-paying sectors for AI talent.
-Computational biology and AI drug discovery roles pay $200,000-400,000+.
+For AI professionals: Pharma pays top dollar for AI talent.
+Computational biology and AI drug discovery roles run $200,000-400,000+.